 Our Los Angeles criminal defense lawyer can use a variety of legal strategies to defend you against charges of soliciting someone to commit a crime.
 Each case will have its own set of unique facts and circumstances.

-If we can convince the prosecutor their witnesses are unreliable, or they have insufficient corroborating evidence, they could potentially decide to reduce or even dismiss the charges against you.
+Suppose we can convince the prosecutor that their witnesses are unreliable or that they lack sufficient corroborating evidence.
+In that case, they may potentially decide to reduce or even dismiss the charges against you.

 Contact a Los Angeles Criminal Defense Lawyer

-If you are under criminal investigation, or already charged with soliciting someone to commit a crime, in violation of California Penal Code Section 653f, contact a Los Angeles criminal defense attorney at Eisner Gorin LLP.
+If you are under criminal investigation or have already been charged with soliciting someone to commit a crime, in violation of California Penal Code Section 653f, contact a Los Angeles criminal defense attorney at Eisner Gorin LLP.

 Call our office at 877-781-1570.
 Eisner Gorin LLP 1875 Century Park East #705 Los Angeles, CA 90067 310-328-3776